4 Reasons Gaston is Actually the Hero

 Reality: Genuine

-Beneath his strategically cocky exterior Gaston is a genuine figure with actual skin in the game.
-Given that he makes his living by hunting and fighting, if he was a phony he would have already been exposed as such.
+Beneath his strategically grandoise exterior Gaston is a genuine figure with actual skin in the game.
+Given that he makes his living by hunting and fighting, if he was a phony he would have been exposed as such.
 Someone sitting up high in his castle, such as the Beast, relying on an unending source of family wealth never becomes purified by contact with reality and so it’s impossible to know that he is not a fraud.

 Owing to the curse, its obvious that the Beast also has vastly more to gain from the relationship than would Gaston and so it seems that the Beast only wants Belle for what she contributes while Gaston wants Belle for what he contributes.
 In fact, Gaston so genuinely cared for Belle that he was willing to give his own life for one last attempt at destroying the Beast who had managed to seduce her.